NOAA-GSL/VxIngest/gsd_sql_to_cb/README.md

 -l this is the last fcstValid epoch to get ingested

+All of these examples assume that you are in the VxIngest/gsd_sql_to_cb directory.
+It also assumes that you have a proper python3 and that you have installed python packages.
 ###Ingest version 3 stations
 This needs no first and last epoch parameter